smy1/swlab/README.md

 pip show moviepy ## check the package version
 ```
 >[!NOTE]
->The video-editing python scripts were written using _moviepy v1.0.3_.
+>The video-editing python scripts used _moviepy v1.0.3_.
 As of 2025, _moviepy v2.0_ has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for more.
 To install an earlier version, use the code below.
 >```
 >pip install moviepy==1.0.3 ## this installs the older version
 >```

 ### Helpful resources
-I relied heavily on the links below when writing these codes.
-You might also find them useful in some ways:
+I relied heavily on the links below when writing these codes:
 - the main page of [moviepy](https://zulko.github.io/moviepy/)
 - how to [loop multiple videos in a folder](https://stackoverflow.com/a/75788036)
 - how to [concatenate multiple videos](https://www.geeksforgeeks.org/moviepy-concatenating-multiple-video-files/)